-MCC1, which properly requires review and consideration by the three County Planning Commissions prior to presentation to the full Council.
-As will be discussed below, LURF believes comprehensive review of the proposed measure is especially vital and mandatory in this case due to the potential violation of landowner's constitutional and vested rights as a result of the imposition of such moratorium.2
+MCC.
+Amendments to the zoning ordinance properly require review and consideration by the three County Planning Commissions prior to presentation to the full Council.
+As will be discussed below, LURF believes comprehensive review of the proposed measure is especially vital and mandatory in this case due to the potential violation of landowners' constitutional and vested rights as a result of the imposition of such moratorium.